ninasiam/ASCPD/README.md

-# Main repo for the development of ASCPD and stochastic algorithms for Canonical Polyadic Decomposition(CPD)
+# ASCPD and stochastic algorithms for Canonical Polyadic Decomposition (CPD)

 ## About the project:
 The ASCPD algorithm is an accelerated algorithm for Canonical Tensor Decomposition Problem.
 It combines ALS with a fiber sampling technique in order to reduce the computational cost of the operation Matricized Tensor Times Khatri Rao Product (MTTKRP). \